Samsung Galaxy Tab S8

-The Samsung Galaxy Tab S8 is a series of Android-based tablets developed and marketed by Samsung Electronics, as part of its flagship Galaxy Tab S series.
+The Samsung Galaxy Tab S8 is a series of Android-based tablet computers developed and marketed by Samsung Electronics, as part of its flagship Galaxy Tab S series.
 Unveiled at Samsung's Galaxy Unpacked event on 9 February 2022, alongside the Galaxy S22 series, they serve as the successor to the Galaxy Tab S7 series, and were succeeded by the Galaxy Tab S9 series, which was announced on July 26, 2023.

+The Samsung Galaxy Tab S8 series are notable for its introduction of the Ultra variant, the third and largest variant, with a 14.6 inch display with the same 16:10 aspect ratio as other models, and the slimmest bezels of the series, and also has a 2.8ms touch response time for its included S Pen and includes 2 front-facing cameras in the small notch on its display.

 History

 The Samsung Galaxy Tab S8, the S8+ and the S8 Ultra were announced on 9 February 2022 and released on 25 February 2022.